Senior Living PPC

 Conversion Tracking & CRM Integration Failures

-Platform policy compliance gets the most attention, but in practice, conversion tracking failures have caused more measurable damage to ESL's PPC performance than any policy issue.
+Platform policy compliance gets the most attention, but in practice, conversion tracking failures cause significant measurable damage to PPC performance.
 When Smart Bidding runs without conversion signal, the algorithm optimizes toward clicks — not leads — and CPAs balloon.

 Best Practice: Three-Layer Conversion Architecture